Different-Types-of-Butterflies

 The Common Grass Yellows inhabit wide-open meadows and frequently fly at low altitudes.
 The seasonal polyphenism phenomenon causes their bright hue to shift to a darker shade in the summer.
 While female grass yellows prefer isolation, we might find males in groups.

-In literature, the Apollo butterfly is often referred to as crimson-ringed.
-It was discovered in the British Isles in 1803 and was found all over Central Europe.
-Apollo butterflies prefer mountains covered in rocky terrain and surrounded by wildflowers.
-According to specific research, the male Apollo butterfly would form the sphragis, also known as a mating plug, on the back of the female to ensure that she could not mate with him again.
+The Apollo Butterfly, also known as the crimson-ringed butterfly, was first discovered in the British Isles in 1803.
+It is commonly found across Central Europe.
+Apollo butterflies prefer mountainous areas covered in rocky terrain and surrounded by wildflowers.
+According to specific research, the male Apollo butterfly forms a sphragis, also known as a mating plug, on the back of the female to ensure she cannot mate with another male again.

 The Malabar Tree Nymph is unique to southwestern India’s Western Ghats.
 Their occasional hovering has earned them the moniker “Paperkite,” which describes their gliding flight style.
 Its great size and distinctive flying pattern have also allowed it to serve as the official state butterfly of Goa.